 If you’d like to fill some time with an easy, fun, and meaningful adventure for toddlers or preschoolers, this rainbow photo scavenger hunt is for you.
 My daughter and I had a lot of fun playing this game that’s all about learning and searching for the colors of the rainbow.

 Seriously, that’s it, plus a little bit of time.

 We started playing this game when my daughter wanted to learn the order of the rainbow: red, orange, yellow, green, blue, purple.
 We like to play this on our way to the park, and it makes the meandering a lot more meaningful.
 My 3 year old has her own camera (it’s a kid camera) but she’s not interested in it so it’s a good thing I like snapping photos!

 It’s also been fascinating to look at the world through my child’s eyes.
-For example, when we started with “red” I spotted a big (obvious) red car, but N looked up and asked me to take a photo of the glowing red leaves on a tree.
+For example, when we started with “red” I spotted a big (obvious) red car right in front of us, but N looked up and asked me to take a photo of the glowing red leaves on a tree.
 It was so subtle, but they were definitely red!